 big handful of sprouts of your choice (I like sunflower shoots)

 1 ripe avocado, peeled, pitted & diced

-Make the hot honey sesame dressing: in a sealable jar, combine the orange juice, lime juice, honey, gochujang, sesame seeds, grated ginger, salt, pepper, and avocado oil.
+Make the spicy sesame citrus sesame dressing: in a sealable jar, combine the orange juice, lime juice, agave nectar, gochujang, sesame seeds, grated ginger, salt, pepper, and avocado oil.
 Seal the lid on tight and give the jar a good shake.
 Check the dressing for seasoning, adjust if necessary, and set aside.